Andrea Cunningham: Boards and non-profit activities

-Andy serves on the following corporate boards: MixR(workplace community building software), Motiv Power Systems(electric vehicles), Onclusive, Specialized Bicycle Components(bicycles and related gear), and Woodward Communications, Inc. (media and marketing services).
-She also serves as a trustee of The Aspen Institute (since 2000) and Menlo College (since 2014).
+Cunningham serves on the corporate boards of MixR(workplace community building software), Motiv Power Systems (electric vehicles), Onclusive, Specialized Bicycle Components(bicycles and related gear), and Woodward Communications, Inc. (media and marketing services).
+She has served as a trustee of the Aspen Institute since 2000 and Menlo College since 2014.

-Andy serves on the following not-for-profit advisory boards: UNICEF, Northwestern University Medill School of Journalism, Media, Integrated Marketing Communications and ZERO1: The Art & Technology Network, an organization she founded in 2000 with the mission to shape the future at the intersection of art and technology.
+She also serves on the several not-for-profit advisory boards: UNICEF, Northwestern University's Medill School of Journalism, Media, Integrated Marketing Communications and ZERO1: The Art & Technology Network, an organization she founded in 2000 with the mission to shape the future at the intersection of art and technology.
 She also serves on the Freeman Design Council, a “special forces” unit of The Freeman Company.

-In addition, Andy serves as an advisor to Traackr, an influencer marketing software company.
+In addition, she serves as an advisor to Traackr, an influencer marketing software company.

-Past board positions include RhythmOne (adtech) and Finelite, Inc. (lighting design).
-She also served on the not-for-profit boards of YPO, CEO, Peninsula Open Space Trust (POST) and the Computer History Museum.
+Cunningham's past board positions include RhythmOne (advertising technology), Finelite, Inc. (lighting design), YPO, CEO, Peninsula Open Space Trust (POST) and the Computer History Museum.

-Andy is an Aspen Institute Henry Crown Fellow, holds memberships in WPO, CEO, TED and Women Corporate Directors.
+She is an Aspen Institute Henry Crown Fellow, and a member of WPO, CEO, TED and Women Corporate Directors.
 She has taught marketing classes at Carnegie Mellon University, Harvard University, New York University, Menlo College, Northwestern University, San Jose State University, Santa Clara University, Stanford University and the University of Southern California.